 Walk the Red Light District

-Photographing the workers is not allowed, but as you walk through the lane you can photograph the buildings and history plaques.
+Photographing the workers is not allowed, but as you walk through the lane you can photograph the buildings and historical plaques.

 You can visit a museum set in a 17th century building to learn more of the history of prostitution in Amsterdam.
 Learn about the museum tour here